Skip to content

 AI agentic applications, at scale will not only be triggered by users, but by systems using asynchronous events.
 It is assumed that AI Agents are becoming experts to certain tasks within a business workflow using domain-specific knowledge, and acts on direct user's queries or from events coming from other systems.

-As humen collaborate in a business function and process, AI Agents will collaborate with AI Agents and humen.
+As humans collaborate in a business function and process, AI Agents will collaborate with AI Agents, other systems and humans.

 The vision is to have a fleet of streaming agents—background "teammates" that constantly monitor data to: